flyingmachine/brave-clojure-web/content/concurrency.md

 ### Simple Queueing

 Sometimes the best way to handle concurrent code is to re-serialize it.
-We can do that by placing our tasks into a queue.

-To demonstrate that the queue works as intended, you'll have to do a lot of `sleep`ing.
-Here's a macro to do that more concisely:
+You can do that by placing our tasks into a queue.
+To easily demonstrate that the queue works as intended, you'll have to do a lot of `sleep`ing.
+Here's a simple macro to do that more concisely:

 ```clojure
 (defmacro wait